cedwards036/autohandshake/doc/gettingstarted.rst

     from autohandshake import HandshakeBrowser, MajorSettingsPage, AppointmentTypePage

-    with HandshakeBrowser(school_url, email, password) as browser:
+    with HandshakeBrowser(school_url, email) as browser:
         # load a page
         major_settings_page = MajorSettingsPage(browser)
         # load a second page